- Fastly Status

 /etc/hosts.
 On Windows-based machines, it's

-Test your domain
+Testing your domain

 Test your domain to see how Fastly pulls it through our network by restarting your browser if it's already running, and then typing your domain in the address field.
 You should now see the updated domain in the address field indicating requests are being sent to the Fastly POP.

 Alternatively, you can test the domain using a ping command to verify that your domain is being served by a Fastly POP address.
 In this case,